jmscott/work/README.md

 	Is a file ascii text?

 ###  halloc.c
-	Free a parent and you free the kids, a'la malloc().
+	Malloc front end where freeing a parent also frees the kids.

 ###  fork-me.c
 	Measure sequential fork/exec of a program

 ### Note:
+	Consider a tester script for gnu dependencies.
+Also, setting shell tracing via an environment variable might be nice.

 	Create script is-dir-empty